Malcev Completions, Hodge Theory, and Motives: The unipotent isomorphism criterion

-The goal of this section is to prove \hyperlink{thm:U_intro}{Thm.
-U}.
+The goal of this section is to prove Thm.~\ref{thm:U_intro}.
 The methods are Tannakian, and the first step is to reformulate the result under Tannakian duality, via the Standard Situation (\nref{Section}{sec:standard}):

 We may now state the first key result. \begin{thm} Suppose $\clg{T}$ is unipotent.
 If the canonical maps $b^*R^is_* \to R^i\sigma_*B^*$, for $i=0,1$, are isomorphisms, then the natural algebra homomorphism $B^*f_*\bm1 \to \varphi_*\bm1$ (see \nref{Section}{sec:group-iso}) is an isomorphism. \end{thm}